Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 overcome this damage reduction.
 A weapon that is only one type is still subject to damage reduction.

+### Dragon Type
-**Dragon Type:** A dragon is a reptilelike creature, usually winged, with magical or unusual abilities.
+A dragon is a reptilelike creature, usually winged, with magical or unusual abilities.

 *Features:* A dragon has the following features.